AdeepaK2/hackersharks-recommendation_model/README.md

-To create a comprehensive README document based on your data analysis process, we will include sections covering the approaches used, insights derived, data enrichment, preprocessing methods, and the evaluation metrics with their rationale.
-Here is a template for your README document:

----

-# Data Analysis Documentation

 ## Overview
 This document provides a detailed explanation of the data analysis process, including the approaches used, insights derived from the data, data enrichment and preprocessing methods, and the evaluation metrics selected along with the rationale behind their selection.